kosorpet/smart-snake/README.md

 # Smart Snake

 Semestral project for BI-PYT - solving the game of Snake with AI.
 Comparison of different control algorithms attempting to solve the game.
+For results and implementation details see [report.pdf](https://github.com/kosorpet/smart-snake/blob/main/report.pdf)

 ## Installation